Mastering the Projector's Strategy: 4 Key Steps to Attracting the Right Invitations

 I remember the first time I really thought about those words.
 I felt confused and disappointed.
-I worried that waiting for the invitation wasn’t going to work in the real world.
+I worried waiting for the invitation wouldn't work in the real world.

 Who would invite me?
 How long did I have to wait?
 What should I do while waiting?